VertebrateResequencing/vr-runner/README.md

 Each pipeline chain consists of a series of steps defined in the `chain.*.conf` and `step.*.conf` files.
 For examples take a look in the `misc` directory of this distribution.
 Configs files in this direcotry can be used directly as they are, just symlink them as described above in the description of `prefix.conf`.
 If the config files are well written, the user only needs to create a small project description and place it in the dropbox input directory:

-    config:          chain.gtcheck.conf
+    .config:         chain.gtcheck.conf
-    email:           someone\@somewhere.org
+    .email:          someone\@somewhere.org
     mpileup/alns:    bams.list
     mpileup/fa_ref:  human_g1k_v37.fasta

-The project descriptions are small text files which define the input data:
+The project descriptions are small text files which define the input data.
+All keys prefixed with a dot are specific to the project, the rest are config keys specific to one or multiple steps:

     # The pipeline config, known also as the "chain file".
 Note that in order to
     # avoid the execution of an arbitrary code passed by a malicious user, the config